open-telemetry/opentelemetry-dotnet/src/OpenTelemetry/README.md

 In most cases, users indirectly install and enable the SDK when they install an exporter.

+To learn how to set up and configure the OpenTelemetry SDK see: [Getting started](../../README.md#getting-started).
+For additional details about initialization patterns see: [Initialize the SDK](../../docs/README.md#initialize-the-sdk).

 ## Troubleshooting

 All the components shipped from this repo uses